 Tent Rock is shown in the image to the right.
 It’s about 10 feet high, and the multiple layers and cracks provide wonderful hand and footholds for climbing.
 When my son was growing up, this was one of his favorite places, especially if we brought a friend so they could climb tent rock together.
 [Note, during the COVID emergency, it’s probably not a good idea to let your kids climb on the rock, for the same reason playgrounds are closed}

 I find myself returning to Woodfield Reservation as an adult because of its convenience.
 If I’m in Princeton, say for a late-afternoon meeting, I can sneak in a 45 minute walk before heading home.
 Along with Witherspoon Woods, it’s one of the nicest trails in Princeton.
 Note that if you’re on an ambitious Princeton hiking jag, you can connect this hike to Witherspoon Woods via the PDS and Stuart Trails which are marked on the map, and cross only one paved road.
 You’re then in the Mountain Lakes complex, with several additional miles of trails, all of which are suited to Beginner to Intermediate hikers.

 As mentioned above, the trails get relatively little use and do become overgrown, especially in late Spring and early Summer.
 You’ll want to wear long pants.
-Signage is only fair, and some of the trails have been relocated (while old blazes haven’t been fully erased) making it occasionally confusing about where to go.
-Absolute beginners should probably stay away, though kids seem to enjoy the adventure of the rarely-trod path.
+Signage is much better than it used to be with colored plastic blazes on the main routes.
+Still, kids seem to enjoy the adventure of the rarely-trod paths.